Motorways of Switzerland: Military significance

 With the end of the Cold War and the restructuring of the Swiss Army objects are continuously released from the inventory of military infrastructure, including various national roads buildings.
-With the reform of the army in 1995, the concept of highway-airfields was abandoned.
-No further operations upkeep or testing is undertaken at this time.
+With the reform of the army in 1995, the concept of highway-airfields was abandoned until recently.

 Another discontinued double use of motorways is the Sonnenberg Tunnel the A2 near Lucerne.
 Originally designed as the largest civilian shelter of Switzerland and one of the largest in the world and subject to annual functionality tests until 2005, due to increasing maintenance costs its use as a civil defense shelter has been greatly reduced.
 Previously it accommodated 17,000 people, today it has a capacity of 2,000.